Start your care

 Specialist Disability Accommodation (SDA)

 SDA is designed for people with extreme functional impairment or very high support needs.
 It provides housing that is specially designed to support independence, safety, and community participation.
-Specialist Disability Accommodations include villas, townhouses, apartments or houses that are designed to support mobility, behaviour support, or complex care.

-Who qualifies for SDA?
+Who Qualifies for SDA?

 To be eligible for SDA, you must: